navikt/opendistro-elasticsearch/README.md

 # opendistro-elasticsearch
 Helm chart for Open Distro For Elasticsearch (ODFE), the community-driven, 100% open source distribution of Elasticsearch with advanced security, alerting, deep performance analysis, and more.
 ODFE is supported by Amazon Web Services.

+The chart has been tested to work for docker-desktop and Google Cloud Platform with Istio enabled in production.

 ## Installing the chart